Why invest in West Yorkshire?

 Whilst Bradford’s City of Culture 2025 is set to attract visitors from around the globe.
 This will be trailed by celebrations in every part of our region including Leeds 2023, Kirklees’ Year of Music, and Year of Culture 2024 events in both Wakefield and Calderdale.

-We are England’s fastest-growing creative sector outside of London
+We are England’s fastest-growing creative sector employer outside of London

-Adding £2 billion to our local economy and employing 50,000 people, West Yorkshire has England’s fastest-growing creative sector outside of London, so it’s no wonder we’re welcoming key players like Channel 4 and record label, EMI North.
+Adding around £2 billion to our local economy and employing 112,000 people in creative jobs across all sectors, West Yorkshire has England’s fastest-growing creative employment in the north, so it’s no wonder we’re welcoming key players like Channel 4 and record label, EMI North.

 Our opportunities